rebelsky/csc207c/_labs/mergesort.md

 ## Merge sort, revisited

-You should have found the space complexity of merge sort to be unsatisfactory.
+If you build a new array each time you merge, you should have found the space complexity of merge sort to be unsatisfactory.
 It seems like you should be able to limit the creation of the scratch lists so that you only use O(_n_) space.
 Do so.

 Acknowledgements
 ----------------

 The original version of this laboratory was written by Peter-Michael Osera.
-Samuel A. Rebelsky made some revisions in spring 2019.
+Samuel A. Rebelsky made some revisions in spring 2019 and some more revisions in spring 2023.